 A successful customer journey is about implementing a consistent experience.
 Mapping personalized, relevant content along each touchpoint is a successful strategy.
 Research suggests it can translate into an improved ROI of more than 50%.

 Customer journey maps can take a variety of forms.
 The most common map accounts for:

 By creating customer personas, you can implement different types of messaging across each stage.
 This process should dictate messaging, creatives, and content.

-Using customer data and A/B testing the impact of ad creatives across each stage of the customer journey can help you optimize the process.
+Using customer data and A/B testing, the impact of ad creatives across each customer journey stage can help you optimize the process.

 Branding impacts each stage of the customer journey.
 You need to build awareness and visibility if you want people to click through to your links and ads.